Recycling deals

 9. Click Save.

-The deal immediately appears in Rizer’s In recycling list, being tracked until the callback date arrives.
+The deal immediately appears in Rizer’s Recycling list, being tracked until the callback date arrives.

 The recycling form captures the information Rizer needs to track the deal effectively.
 Let’s go through each section.